Hydracerynitis/Ethical-Framework/Evaluate/README.md

 # Evaluate

+Evaluate is a language model evaluation framework by Hugging Face, it offer interfaces to calculate models' performance from their outputs.
+The bias metrics it offerred include **Toxicity**, **Regard** and **Honest**

 ## Experiment

 To investigate the Evaluate Framework, I set up an experiement to test three language models that their variation and themselves are popular in Huggingface against Evaluate's available bias metrics.
 The models I choose are Mixtralai's 7 Billion parameters [Mixtral](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) model, Microsoft's 2.4 Billion parameters [Phi-2](https://huggingface.co/microsoft/phi-2) model and Meta's [LLaMa](https://huggingface.co/meta-llama/Llama-2-7b) model.
 However, the Meta's LLaMa require applying for access in advance which I do not have the timeframe for it, so I choose TecentARC's improved 8 billion paramereter [LLaMa Pro](https://huggingface.co/TencentARC/LLaMA-Pro-8B) model for substitute.